 Michael Wear, who served as the national faith vote director for the Obama 2012 campaign, helped write the letter.
 He told The Boston Globe the letter’s intent is to find a way to protect LGBT rights, but also assure religious organizations that hire “according to their religious identity” will not automatically be disqualified from competing for federal contracts.

 But for Gordon College, consequences for signing the request began just days after the letter went public.
 Salem Mayor Kimberly Driscoll exercised an early termination option in the city’s contract with the school to operate Old Town Hall.
 Since 2008, the school has been contracted to maintain, operate, and assist in the preservation and improvement of the historic building, according to its website.
+The college's contract with the city ended in September anyway, but Driscoll used Lindsay's letter as an excuse to make a point.

 “I am truly disappointed in the stance you have taken, which plainly discriminates against the rights of LGBT individuals, both on and off campus,” said Driscoll in a letter to Lindsay posted on the city’s website.
 “These actions fly in the face of the City of Salem’s non-discrimination ordinance, which prohibits our municipality from contracting with entities that maintain discriminatory practices.”